-- 7 How do visitors navigate within your web site?
+- 7 How do visitors navigate within your website?

 Whenever a photo or a page is loaded from your server to a visitor’s browser, it is recorded as a hit.
 Hits, on the other hand, can be deceptive.
 It’s a meaningless piece of information for your website.

-If you have 250 visitors and 300 page views, you can infer that most people only view one page on your site before exiting..
+If you have 250 visitors and 300 page views, you can infer that most people only view one page on your site before exiting.
 It’s generally a good idea to improve the content on your site if you’re getting less than two page views per visitor.

-Repeat visitors will not be counted as new unique visitors if they have already visited your site once.
-This is a great approach to keep tabs on who is coming to your website for the first time.
+Repeat visitors will not be counted as new unique visitors if they have visited your site once.
+This is an excellent approach to keeping tabs on who is coming to your website for the first time.

-When it comes to measuring how “sticky” your website is, look no further than the number of page visits each day.
-Page Views divided by the number of visitors is a useful metric to keep track of.
+When measuring how “sticky” your website is, look at the number of page visits each day.
+Page Views divided by the number of visitors is a valuable metric to keep track of.

-In-depth web traffic analysis can benefit from many other types of statistics, but the ones listed below can tell you a lot about your site’s visitors and how well it performs.
+In-depth web traffic analysis can benefit from many other statistics, but the ones listed below can tell you a lot about your site’s visitors and how well it performs.